bumie-e/SEA-X/README.md

 ### UNet Approach

-Tried to acheive the same results from Yolov5 by leveraging a UNet CNN architecture.
+To acheive the same results from Yolov5 by leveraging a UNet CNN architecture.
 This research uses the same dataset, preprocessing method but with a UNet model and a extra layer.
 The results are a displayed differently in that using semantic segmentation to show the mapped areas and a collective accuracy rather than individual predictions.

 This is an improvement of a similar poster I presented at Data Scientist Bootcamp 2021 using a different model approach, Efficent Unet.
 Here's the poster of the previous one.